chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 ### PyPI

+napari and the napari hub support discovery of plugins on PyPI that are tagged with the `"Framework :: Napari"` trove classifier (we do not currently support discovery of plugins on Anaconda cloud).
-Much of the information about a napari plugin is specified in the Python package metadata & PyPI is our primary source of plugin metadata.
+Most of the information about a napari plugin is specified in the [Python package metadata](https://packaging.python.org/specifications/core-metadata/) & PyPI is our primary source of plugin metadata.
 The [PyPI API](https://warehouse.pypa.io/api-reference/json.html) provides information about Python packages through a simple JSON structure.
 We use PyPI to source information such as the Python versions that a plugin supports, its dependencies, etc.

-Plugin developers can modify these fields when they package their plugin by setting values in your package metadata.
+Plugin developers can modify these fields when they package their plugin by setting values in the [Python package metadata](https://packaging.python.org/specifications/core-metadata/).

 Fields that can be defined through the Python package configuration include the following: